 NO WEEKENDS

-Weekly boxes of fresh vegetables, herbs and farm fresh eggs
+Free weekly boxes of fresh vegetables, herbs and farm fresh eggs valued at $50 - for veggie lovers this can cut grocery costs in half!

 Responsibilities and Learning opportunities: